joshgebara/joshgebara.com/README.md

 This is a static website served from [Netlify](https://www.netlify.com/).
 Deploys happen automatically after every merged pull request into `master`.

-## Branching Model

-This project adopts a variation of [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
-Merges into `master` come from `develop` instead of a dedicated `release` branch.
-These pull requests include the version number in the description and the list of changes can be found in the [CHANGELOG.md](CHANGELOG.md).
-After merging, the `master` branch is tagged with the release number.

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/)